History of the Republic of Turkey: Post-Atatürk era (1938–1945)

 Atatürk's successor after his death on 10 November 1938 was İsmet İnönü. İnönü started his term in office as a respected figure of the Independence War.
 However, because internal fights between power groups and external events like World War II caused a lack of goods in the country, he lost some of his popularity and support.

 In the late 1930s Nazi Germany made a major effort to promote anti-Soviet propaganda in Turkey and exerted economic pressure.
 Britain and France, eager to outmaneuver Germany, negotiated a tripartite treaty in 1939.
 They gave Turkey a line of credit to purchase war materials from the West and a loan to facilitate the purchase of commodities.
-Afraid of threats from Germany and Russia, Turkey maintained neutrality.
-It sold chrome—an important war material—to both sides.
-It was clear by 1944 that Germany would be defeated and the chrome sales to Germany stopped.